getsentry/sentry/docs/throttling.rst

 take a look at `Ubuntu's IPTables How-to
 <https://help.ubuntu.com/community/IptablesHowTo>`_.

-A sampe configuration, which will limit a single IP from bursting more than 5 messages in a 10 second period might look like this::
+A sample configuration, which will limit a single IP from bursting more than 5 messages in a 10 second period might look like this::

     # create a new chain for rate limiting